Zack Wheeler returns to form; Bryce Harper runs wild; J.T. Realmuto homers

 Before Friday, Wheeler had allowed 11 runs in his last 11 2/3 innings.

-After a shaky start Friday that saw him allow five hits and a run in the first three innings, Wheeler settled down and gave up just two hits from the fourth through the seventh innings.
+After a shaky start Friday in which he allowed five hits and a run in the first three innings, Wheeler settled down and gave up just two hits from the fourth through the seventh innings.
 The crowd of 23,546 fans at Citizens Bank Park gave him a standing ovation as he walked off the mound after the top of the seventh.

-The Phillies needed a lengthy and stingy outing from Wheeler not only to end the team’s losing streak but also because the Phillies pitching staff is in a state of flux because of injuries, COVID-19, and subpar performances.
+The Phillies needed a lengthy and stingy outing from Wheeler not only to end the losing streak but also because the pitching staff is in a state of flux because of injuries, COVID-19 and subpar performances.
 Manager Joe Girardi said the team has not yet decided who will start Monday's home against the Washington Nationals.

-Wheeler's effort Friday allowed the Phillies pitching staff to take a breath and reset itself.
+Wheeler's effort allowed the Phillies' pitching staff to take a breath and reset itself.

 "Whenever you have (Wheeler) on the mound, you always have an opportunity to win the game," outfielder Bryce Harper said.
 "He's a workhorse for us."

-"You have to grind away at-bats (against Wheeler)," Braves manager Braves manager Brian Snitker said.
+"You have to grind away at-bats (against Wheeler)," Braves manager Brian Snitker said.
 "Every time you look at his pitch count and it may look up, he regroups.
-He’s good and he’s a tough ride.”
+He’s good, and he’s a tough ride.”

 Harper stole second, third and home for a career-high three stolen bases.
 His steal of home came in the fifth inning and gave the Phillies a 4-1 lead.
-It was the first time he had stolen home since he got his first ever career steal as a member of the Washington Nationals by stealing home against Phillies pitcher Cole Hamels on May 12, 2009.
+It was the first time he stole home since he got his first career steal as a member of the Washington Nationals by stealing home against Phillies pitcher Cole Hamels on May 12, 2009.

-Harper, who is almost always not shy about taking the extra base, said he had no pre-game plan to be extra aggressive Friday.

 J.T.
 Realmuto, who was out of the lineup for a day of rest in Thursday’s loss to the Braves, returned Friday and made an immediate impact.